-Some job seekers just don’t get how much executive job search has changed over the past several years, and how important online presence is now.
+Some executive job seekers just don’t get how much executive job search has changed over the past several years, and how important online presence is now.

 A spot-on, value-driven executive resume alone probably won’t land you the job you want.
 Like it or not, the digital age has impacted job search.

 Some people resist putting themselves “out there” because they’re concerned about safety and privacy issues.
 I get that.

 But, without a diverse online presence that reinforces your personal brand and value to the companies you’re targeting, executive recruiters and hiring professionals may pass you right by, in favor of others who do have a vibrant online footprint.